 Research shows that physical space is also an important aspect of collaboration.
 In the late 1940s, psychologists Leon Festinger, Stanley Schachter, and sociologist Kurt Back researched how relationships were built.
 They concluded that physical space was the key to relationship formation.
 They wrote, “friendships are likely to develop on the basis of brief and passive contacts made going to and from home or walking about the neighborhood.”
 An office cafe is a great place to facilitate that physical contact amongst co-workers.

 Steve Jobs incorporated these sociological findings into his famous redesign of Pixar’s campus.
 His team found a way to house all Pixar employees in the same office.
 They designed the space to encourage cross-department collaboration.
 But the most radical of all their changes was a lunch policy that was unheard of at the time: lunch would be provided for employees everyday and they would all eat in the same cafeteria.
+They would have their own lunch facility for employees.
 Today, Pixar is one of the most innovative companies in the world and recruits some of the world’s most creative talent.

 While providing lunch for employees at your company can be costly, it is hard to deny that there are also many benefits.
 The numbers may not fit perfectly into your CFOs ROI model but if you add the intangibles of catered lunches the benefits may outweigh the costs.